UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 <img src="./images/legacy/training-eS-49.png" width="100%"><br/>

-6. Lastly, click on the **"Use"** button to activate the virtual keyboard you just importet.
+6. Lastly, click on the **"Use"** button to activate the virtual keyboard you just imported.

 <img src="./images/legacy/training-eS-53.png" width="100%"><br/>